Port Kembla

 Port Kembla is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Port Kembla, as per the latest Census, consisted of 77.0% houses and 23.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Port Kembla was at 39.1%, with the rest of dwellings either mortgaged (26.5%) or rented (34.4%).
-The median monthly mortgage repayment in the area was $1,950, higher than Regional NSW's average of $1,733.
-The median weekly rent figure was recorded at $340, compared to Regional NSW's $330.
-Nationally, Port Kembla's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.
+In Port Kembla, as per the latest Census evaluation, 77.0% of dwellings were houses while 23.0% consisted of other types such as semi-detached homes and apartments.
+This contrasts with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Port Kembla stood at 39.1%, similar to Regional NSW, with the remaining dwellings either mortgaged (26.5%) or rented (34.4%).
+The median monthly mortgage repayment in Port Kembla was $1,950, higher than Regional NSW's average of $1,733.
+Meanwhile, the median weekly rent figure in Port Kembla was $340 compared to Regional NSW's $330.
+Nationally, Port Kembla's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing